 As each bot is a legit internet machine, separating the attack traffic from the usual traffic cannot be easy.

 Reasons behind a distributed denial-of-service attack:

-The act of carrying out a distributed denial-of-service attack is referred to as DDoSsing.
+The act of carrying out a distributed denial of service attack is referred to as DDoSsing.
 Businesses or individuals with their motivation launch such attacks.

 - Cyber Warfare: State-sponsored attacks are used to silence the government critics and use it as a means to disrupt services like financial, health and infrastructure-related.
 As nation-states support these attacks, they are very well funded, and professionals in technology execute these campaigns.

-- Personal Rivalry: These attacks can also be done to settle personal scores or to cause disruption to online competitions.
+- Personal Rivalry: These attacks can also be made to settle personal scores or to cause disruption to online competitions.
 These assaults usually occur in the context of online games where players attack one another and use DDoS attacks on gaming servers to gain an edge or avoid defeat.
 Attacks against the servers are often DDoS attacks that are launched by booters.

 How to identify a Distributed Denial Of Service attack?